adriangranados/wlan-extcap/README.md

 ## Remote Zigbee Captures

 The `zbdump` capture interface uses `whsniff` as the remote tool for Zigbee captures using the TI CC2531 USB dongle.
-To install `whsniff` in the Linux target:
+To install `whsniff` in the remote Linux device:

 1. Install `libusb-1.0-0-dev`:
 ```sh